frankburgs/frankburgs.github.io/readme.md

 It can be viewed in your browser @ frankburgs.github.io

 # To-do
+- Add shrink wrap and heater to conductor insulation recommendation.

 - Add Print icon top left cell
 - Add media="print" to print script.
 Use !important if difficulties arise.